Return to top

 This vegan Wellington is perfect any time of year and can be served with a glass of red wine for an elegant dinner.
 If you plan to make this for the holidays, here are a few of my suggested pairings for the perfect table of food:

-For Thanksgiving: Serve this vegan vegetable Wellington alongside other Thanksgiving staples like healthy mashed potatoes, vegan gravy, roasted pumpkin salad, and vegan turkey.
+For Thanksgiving: Serve this vegan vegetable Wellington alongside other Thanksgiving staples like healthy mashed potatoes, vegan caramelized onion gravy, roasted pumpkin salad, and vegan turkey.
 Don’t forget a healthy pumpkin pie or gluten-free pumpkin bread for dessert!

 For Christmas: Brighten up your Christmas spread with festive accompaniments to your meatless Wellington.
 Keep things classic by serving cornbread gluten free stuffing, cranberry sauce from dried cranberries, and Christmas ham or beef tenderloin.
 Vegan Christmas pudding and this puff pastry Christmas tree are my favorite desserts to enjoy after my vegan Wellington for Christmas.